Scenario planning for a flexible future strategy

 - challenging, even disturbing – they are meant to shock people into that understanding of what the future might look like.

-The main difference between scenario planning and traditional long-range planning is that scenario planning is plural, not singular.
+The main difference between scenario planning and traditional long-range planning or forecasting is that scenario planning is plural, not singular.
 So, the first question is always, how many scenarios should we develop?
 The answer is, not many.
 One is obviously not enough (might as well do traditional planning?).
 Two is often enough (but they can be polar opposites, and become equally unlikely stereotypes).
 Odd numbers strangely don’t work well (the middle one looks like THE one), so four is often a good number to aim for.

 The process of doing scenario planning requires a whole blog in itself, so let’s just summarise the steps here.